zzc-1998/DHHQA/README.md

-# Large-Scale Quality Assessment Database for Digital Human Heads
+# Digital Human Heads Quality Assessment Database

 We are excited to present our latest research paper proposing a large-scale quality assessment database for digital human heads (DHHs).
 Our database includes a total of 1,540 DHH models, including 55 high-quality reference stimuli and their corresponding manually degraded versions with 7 types of distortions.